 - After positioning the tool properly, squeeze the tattoo tongs together firmly.
-A common mistake is to squeeze the tongs until the rabbit responds and then release the tongs before the needles of the digits have thrust through the inner skin of the ear.
+A common mistake is to squeeze the tongs until the rabbit responds and then release the tongs.
+This will stop the needle before the digits have thrust through the inner skin of the ear.
 It is imperative that the tongs be completely closed to make a penetrating imprint.
 On young animals it is not uncommon for the digits to penetrate completely through the ear.
 After gaining experience, you will develop a feel for the right pressure to apply to the tongs to make a good mark.
 Don’t be alarmed if the needles penetrate the ear.
 This will still result in a legible tattoo and the backside of the ear will heal over and not leave a noticeable mark on the outside.
 It is better to go completely through the ear than to apply too little pressure and leave a mark that is illegible.

 - After making the imprint, apply ink to the tattoo with a brush.
 Rub the ink vigorously into all the puncture holes.
 (Tip: The bristle brush can be trimmed shorter with scissors to make a stiffer brush for better penetration.)

 If the tattoo needs to be read within a short time of the tattoo process, you may wipe the excess ink from the ear with cotton or tissue and then apply a light film of Vaseline to the tattoo.
 It should be distinct and legible immediately.
-If you do not need to recognize the tattoo immediately, it is not necessary to wipe the excess ink away as it will wear away in a few days leaving the clear mark.
+If you do not need to recognize the tattoo immediately, it is not necessary to wipe the excess ink away.
 Personally, I let the excess ink wear off naturally.